policratus/pupyl/SECURITY.md

 ## Reporting a Vulnerability

 To report a vulnerability, please open an issue describing it on the [Issues](https://github.com/policratus/pupyl/issues) section.
+Securities issues are adressed and resolved on at most 14 days.